Photorejuvenation: Laser resurfacing

 Laser resurfacing is a laser surgery technique that disassociates molecular bonds.
 It is used for the treatment of wrinkles, solar lentigenes, sun damage, scarring (acne scars and surgical scars), stretch marks, actinic keratosis, and telangiectasias.
 It can be combined with liposuction to help tighten and smooth over the new contours after removal of excess fat.
 Resurfacing can be ablative, which vaporizes tissue and creates wounds, or non-ablative which keeps the skin intact.

-Laser resurfacing is usually done with a 2940 nm Er:YAG laser or a 10,600 nm laser.
-Complete resurfacing was first done with a laser.
+Laser resurfacing can be performed using non-ablative lasers, such as the 1540 nm Er:glass laser, or ablative lasers, such as the 2940 nm Er:YAG laser or the 10,600 nm laser Complete resurfacing was first done with a laser.
 Both erbium and are used to treat deep rhytides, sun damage and age spots.
 Through the heating of the deep dermis, fibroblasts are stimulated to form new collagen and elastin helping to bring increased turgor and thickness to the skin.
 A variety of modes have been developed including Nd:Yag lasers and a plasma device.

 resurfacing has been shown to have an increased risk of hypopigmentation and scarring than erbium lasers.
 This is due to the high degree of coagulation and thus heat production that occurs as a nature of the wavelength.